Rogue Traders: 2005-2006: Here Come The Drums

-Better in the Dark: 2007–2008
+2007-2008: Better In The Dark

 Cameron McGlinchey on drums for the Rogue Traders, during the Better in the Dark Tour, 2008.

 In January 2007, Rogue Traders performed at the opening of the Australian Jamboree at Elmore, Victoria in front of a crowd of over 10,000.
 In April the group performed at the Melbourne Crown Casino, previewing some of their new songs.
 In May they supported British girl group Girls Aloud on The Sound of Girls Aloud: The Greatest Hits Tour.
 The Sunday Telegraph reported that "[t]he group's management confirmed the band had been in discussions with a major US label."
 Rogue Traders flew to the US in July where they launched their first single into the North American market.
 The group then signed Universal Music Group.
 Unfortunately, the song failed to gain much attention in the US.

 In May 2007, Old Navy, a division of Gap, Inc. in North America, featured "Believer", "Watching You", and later, "World Go 'Round" in their Summerland commercials.
 In June Rogue Traders completed a tour of the UK and returned to Australia to finalise their third album.
 In September, the lead single, "Don't You Wanna Feel", was released: it debuted on the ARIA singles chart at number ten, and on the ARIA dance chart at number one.
 It premiered on Nova radio station in early September and two weeks later reached number one on the Hot30 Countdown.
 Better in the Dark was issued on 13 October.
 It was released in two forms; the standard form and a limited CD/DVD edition with international imports available later the following week.
 Better in the Dark made it to number four in the ARIA Albums Chart, and number one in the Australian Artists Chart.
 With the release of Better in the Dark, Here Come the Drums re-entered the charts at number forty-five, two years after its initial release, ultimately it appeared in the top 50 for 74 weeks.
 "Don't You Wanna Feel" was certified Gold (35,000+ copies sold) by ARIA.
 It was the group's third single to go Gold.
 Better in the Dark was also certified Platinum.
 Their second single, "Voodoo Child", went Platinum (70,000+ copies sold).